isomerpages/mpa-seathedifference/_for-students/Engineering and Operations.md

 variant: markdown
 description: ""
 ---
 Digitalisation is the future for the maritime industry.
+Operations are vital to keep the industry going round the clock.
 Be ready to unlock your fullest potential with the immersive internship experience here at MPA.

 Check out our current available internships placements below: